 Born in the land of lizard fever, in sweet lunacy’s county seat, This untidy pilgrim of the World, Lived by the Credo “When all else fails throw a party.”

-The sphinx is a mythical creature with the head of a human, a falcon, a cat, or a sheep and the body of a lion with the wings of a falcon.
+The sphinx is a mythical creature with the head of a human, a falcon, a cat, or a sheep and the body of a lion.
 The sphinx are considered guardians and often flank the entrances to Egyptian-themed mausoleums.

 A stag with a cross attached to its antlers portrays “The Legend of St. Eustace.”